 For those living in the Southern Hemisphere a north facing aspect will provide most light.
 Your plant will get morning, midday and late afternoon sun.
 However if you don't have a North facing aspect then try to aim for a minimum of 4 hours of direct sunlight.

-More sunlight will not only result in a healthier plant but depending on your variety your traps will turn a deep red color.
-It never ceases to amaze me just how dazzling the traps can get.
-'Lipstick Red' is probably the best way I can describe the deep red color of my 'Big Mouth' variety.
+More sunlight will not only result in a healthier plant but depending on your cultivar your traps will turn a deep red color.

 Damp rather wet is best - In winter the plants need less water because they're dormant and the temperatures are lower.
 The trick is to have the soil damp but not soaking wet.
 When you place your finger on the peat moss it should feel damp rather than wet.